-This page is a summary of the U.S. labor market.
+On the left, this chart is a summary of the U.S. labor market.
 The grey line shows its unemployment rate and the purple line is the year-over-year change in hourly earnings.
 Historically, there is a clear relationship between the two indicators.
 As the unemployment rate fell and the labor markets tightened, average hourly earnings rose at a faster rate as employers need to pay more to attract workers.
-The orange diamonds are added to show when the Federal Reserve (Fed) started the interest rate hiking cycles in the past.
-The latest recession saw a very sharp rise, and then fall, in the unemployment rate.
-The Fed may also be more willing to wait for the unemployment rate to fall further towards 4%, or what's considered to be full employment in the U.S.